-- A. All property furnished by the Government under this Contract shall remain the property of the Government.
-Upon termination or conclusion of the Contract, the Contractor shall render an accounting of all such property that has come into their possession during the course of the Contract.
-A Government property receipt form will be used for the Contractor to acknowledge the receipt of all Government-issued property. - B. Any property furnished by the Government to fulfill Contract requirements, which is lost or damaged resulting from improper use or negligence by the Contractor's employees, shall be repaired or replaced by the Government.
+- A. All property furnished by the Government under this BPA shall remain the property of the Government.
+Upon termination or conclusion of the BPA, the Contractor shall render an accounting of all such property that has come into their possession during the course of the BPA.
+A Government property receipt form will be used for the Contractor to acknowledge the receipt of all Government-issued property. - B. Any property furnished by the Government to fulfill BPA requirements, which is lost or damaged resulting from improper use or negligence by the Contractor's employees, shall be repaired or replaced by the Government.
 The cost of such repairs or replacement shall be deducted from the Contractor's payment.
 Additionally, the Contractor shall remunerate the Government for expenses associated with the misuse of telephones or other Government furnished office equipment by the Contractor's employees.
-Contract employees who misuse, willfully damage, or willfully destroy Government property may be removed from the Contract and may face further penalties as deemed necessary by the Government. - C. The Contractor shall identify loss or damage to Government-furnished property to the COTR as soon as possible, but not later than 24 hours after discovery by the Contractor.
+Contract employees who misuse, willfully damage, or willfully destroy Government property may be removed from the BPA and may face further penalties as deemed necessary by the Government.

+C. The Contractor shall identify loss or damage to Government-furnished property to the COTR as soon as possible, but not later than 24 hours after discovery by the Contractor.
 To ensure timely discovery and reporting, the Contractor shall perform monthly inventories of all Government-furnished property.
 Inventory reports shall be in writing using a Government form or format approved by the COTR.

-C-17.1-3 Safeguarding Government Property
+17.1-3 Safeguarding Government Property

-- A. The Contractor shall take all reasonable precautions, as directed by the Government or, in the absence of such direction, in accordance with sound industrial practices, to safeguard and protect Government property. - B. If the work under this Contract requires the Contract employees have access to classified, confidential, proprietary, sensitive, personal, business, technical, or financial information (property) belonging to the Government or to other private parties performing or seeking to perform work for the Government, no employee of the Contractor shall be authorized to read, photocopy, remove, or otherwise appropriate such information for his/her own use or disclose such information to third parties unless specifically authorized in writing by the CO.
+- A. The Contractor shall take all reasonable precautions, as directed by the Government or, in the absence of such direction, in accordance with sound industrial practices, to safeguard and protect Government property. - B. If the work under this BPA requires that the Contractor employees have access to classified, confidential, proprietary, sensitive, personal, business, technical, or financial information (property) belonging to the Government or to other private parties performing or seeking to perform work for the Government, no employee of the Contractor shall be authorized to read, photocopy, remove, or otherwise appropriate such information for his/her own use or disclose such information to third parties unless specifically authorized in writing by the CO.
 Violations of this policy may result in Contractual actions being taken, up to and including termination for default.
 Additionally, the Government may pursue any legal remedies at its disposal if the unauthorized use of the information/property is prosecutable under law.

-C-17.1-4 Malfunctioning Government Property
+17.1-4 Malfunctioning Government Property

-The Contractor shall be responsible for reporting to the COTR, the malfunctioning of any Government equipment used by the Contractor or the Contractor's employees within 24 hours after the malfunction is detected.
-The FPS MegaCenter shall be contacted for after-hours reporting of malfunctioning equipment or if the COTR is not available.
+The Contractor shall be responsible for reporting to the COTR, the malfunctioning of any Government equipment used by the Contractor or the Contractor's employees within no later than 24 hours after the malfunction is detected.
+The FPS Mega Center shall be contacted for after-hours reporting of malfunctioning equipment.

-C-17.2 Contractor Furnished Property (Use, Accountability, and Care)
+17.2 Contractor Furnished Property (Use, Accountability, and Care)

-C-17.2-1 Contractor Furnished Property
+17.2-1 Contractor Furnished Property

-- A. The Contractor shall furnish and maintain in acceptable condition, at no cost to Contract employees, all items of uniform, equipment and office space necessary to perform work required by the Contract (including each task order issued under this Contract).
-The Contractor is solely responsible for the quality and performance of all Contractor-provided equipment used in performance of this Contract. - B. The Contractor shall provide an inventory of Contractor Furnished Property (CFP) on a quarterly basis.
+A. The Contractor shall furnish and maintain in acceptable condition, at no cost to Contractor employees, all items of uniform and equipment necessary to perform work required by the BPA (including each call issued under this BPA).
+The Contractor is solely responsible for the quality and performance of all Contractor-provided equipment used in performance of this BPA.

+B. The Contractor shall provide an inventory of Contractor Furnished Property (CFP) on a quarterly basis.
 The inventory shall include all Contractor furnished equipment, uniforms, and non-expendable supplementary equipment.
-See Exhibits 2A, 2B, 2C, 2D, and 2E for a list of specific CFP required for this contract.
+See Exhibits 2A, 2B, 2C, D2, and 2E for a list of specific CFP required for this BPA.

-C-17.2-2 Equipment
+17.2-2 Equipment